-In Washington, a former client must bring a claim for legal malpractice within three (3) years of the date that the client first knew or reasonably should have known: 1) that the lawyer made a negligent mistake, and 2) that the mistake damaged the plaintiff.
+In Washington, a former client must bring a claim for legal malpractice within three (3) years of the date that the client first knew or reasonably should have known of facts indicating that: 1) that the lawyer made a negligent mistake, and 2) that the mistake damaged the plaintiff.

 In Oregon, a former client must bring a claim for legal malpractice within two (2) years of these circumstances.

 B. Discovery rule applied

 Whether and when a client should reasonably have discovered that a lawyer was negligent and that the negligent mistake caused damage can be a hotly contested issue in a legal malpractice case.
 Because the question can often be highly subjective, it is advisable that a client err on the side of caution, by not making overly optimistic assumptions about when a court would determine that the claim should have been discovered, and by seeking legal malpractice counsel promptly once a claim has been discovered.

 It is important to bear in mind that the statute of limitations is not suspended until the client becomes aware of a "claim" for malpractice (and damages), such as whether the lawyer's conduct was actually below the standard of care, etc. Instead, the time period beings to run once the client is aware (or should reasonably have been aware) of the facts giving rise to the claim.

 It is also important for a client to keep in mind that it is not enough for a client seeking to avoid imputation of earlier discovery of damage to argue that he or she could not reasonably have known the full extent of the harm.
 It is enough to start the clock on a claim for legal malpractice if the client knows or reasonably should know that the lawyer’s mistake merely caused "some harm."